Effective Programs for Meth Treatment at Icarus

 Counseling and Therapy

-Through therapy, former meth users can learn to resist the drug’s allure during times of high stress or boredom, and gain insight into the thought and behavior patterns that led to their addiction in the first place.
+Through therapy, former meth users can learn to resist the drug’s allure during times of high stress or boredom, and gain insight into the thought and behavior patterns that led to their addiction to meth in the first place.

 Although several approaches are used in counseling, cognitive behavioral therapy (CBT)is the most frequently employed.
 Methamphetamine addiction and co-occurring disorders like depression and anxiety have been found to respond effectively to cognitive behavioral therapy.